tommasorigon/India-SequentiaLogit/README.md

 ## Shiny application

-We builded a [Shiny application](https://github.com/tommasorigon/India-SequentiaLogit/tree/master/SequentiaLogisticApp) in which are displayed, for a given woman, the posterior probabilities of each contraceptive behaviour, as well as the sequential propabilities discussed in the paper.
+We builded a [Shiny application](https://github.com/tommasorigon/India-SequentiaLogit/tree/master/SequentiaLogisticApp) in which we displayed, for a given woman, the posterior probabilities of each contraceptive behaviour, as well as the sequential propabilities discussed in the paper.
 The characteristic of the woman (e.g. `age`, `child`, etc.) can be defined interactively by the user.

 The application relies on three `R` packages: `shiny`, `shinydashboard` and `ggplot2`, which should be installed in the local environment, if not already present.
 Then, the Shiny application can be launched by executing the following `R` code.